 And since my Thai Butternut Squash Chickpea Curry from earlier this year has been so popular, I was inspired to make a similar curry but using kabocha squash.

 This post covers everything you need to know – how to cut kabocha squash (it’s easy), how to cook it, and how to make this delicious curry.
 Buckle up!

 What is Kabocha Squash?

-If you’re not familiar with kabocha squash, it’s a variety of winter squash also known as a Japanese pumpkin.
+If you’re not familiar with kabocha squash, it’s a variety of winter squash also known as a Japanese pumpkin and commonly used in Japanese cooking.
 It’s one of the more unique-tasting winter squash varieties.
 IMO, it’s like the more refined cousin of butternut squash (you know, the one who studied abroad in Vienna during college).

 Kabocha squash usually comes with a dark green skin, but you might also find the red-orange varieties as well.
 In either case, the flesh is a vibrant orange color.

 When you bake kabocha squash, the texture becomes almost velvety, which I absolutely love.
 But if you don’t know what you’re doing, you can end up with dry, mealy squash.

 Regarding the taste, it’s a bit sweeter than pumpkin and butternut squash, so it adds a subtle natural sweetness to recipes.
 It has a characteristic nutty taste with undertones of chestnut.